London United Tramways: Extensions to the system

 The LUT system was connected to the London County Council tram network at Hammersmith in 1908, Tooting in 1922 and Wandsworth in 1931; and to the Metropolitan Electric Tramways (MET) at Acton in 1909.

 The LUT Company

 The company's headquarters, depot and power station were in Chiswick.
 On 1 January 1913, LUT became a subsidiary of the London and Suburban Traction Company (LSTC), jointly owned by the Underground Group and British Electric Traction.
-LSTC also owned the other two tramway companies in the London area, Metropolitan Electric Tramways and South Metropolitan Electric Tramways History.
+LSTC also owned the other two tramway companies in the London area, Metropolitan Electric Tramways and South Metropolitan Electric Tramways.

-In 1930, the London United Tramways Act was passed.
-This gave it powers to replace loss-making tram routes with trolleybuses.
+The London United Tramways Act 1930 (20 & 21 Geo.
+5. c. clxxxvii) gave it powers to replace loss-making tram routes with trolleybuses.
 London's first trolleybus service started on LUT's Twickenham to Teddington section on 16 May 1931 and then to Wimbledon, working from Fulwell Garage.
 These first trolleybuses, nicknamed "Diddlers", which lasted until replaced in 1948, bore a striking frontal resemblance to the 'Feltham' trams, also built around this period.